 Missouri

-• Time and a half after 40 hours per Week; 52 hours for seasonal amusement or recreation businesses
+- Time and a half after 40 hours per week and 52 hours for seasonal amusement or recreation businesses.

-• Employment excluded from overtime laws: Employment that is subject to the FLSA; retail or service business with gross annual sales or contracts of less than $500,000.
+- Employment excluded from overtime laws: Retail or service businesses with gross annual sales or contracts of less than $500,000.

 Montana

-• Time and a half after 40 hours per Week; 48 hours for students working seasonal jobs at amusement or recreational areas
+- Time and a half after 40 hours per week and 48 hours for students working seasonal jobs at amusement or recreational areas.

 Nebraska